Half-Positional Objectives Recognized by Deterministic B\"uchi Automata: Preliminaries

-\begin{rem} Notice that for generality, we allow the set of colors $\colors$ to be infinite.
+\begin{rem} Notice that for generality, we allow the set of colors $\colors$ to be infinite (as opposed to the finite set of states $\atmtnStates$).
 This is uncommon for $\omega$-regular objectives and automata, but has no real impact: when an objective is specified by an NBA, there will be at most finitely many equivalence classes of colors for the equivalence relation ``inducing exactly the same transitions in the NBA''.
 In Section~\ref{sec:generalCase}, it will be helpful to consider infinite sets of colors. \qedEx \end{rem}